adreena/carnd-adv-lane-lines/writeup_template.md

 ### 3- Perspective Transform

-I selected four source points for perspective transform to get an approximation as a region where lanes tend to appear.With perspective transform this region is trasnformed to bird's eye view perspective where lines look parallel and vertical.
+I selected four source points for perspective transform to get an approximation as a region of where lanes tend to appear.With perspective transform this region is trasnformed to bird's eye view perspective where lines look parallel and vertical.
  <table style="width:100%">
   <tr>
     <td>Original</td>